scrapinghub/splash/docs/scripting-ref.rst

 * selector - valid CSS selector

-**Returns:** a list of :ref:`splash-element`.
+**Returns:** a list of :ref:`Element <splash-element>` objects.

 **Async:** no.

 This method differs from :ref:`splash-select` by returning the *all* elements in a table that match the specified selector.

-If the element cannot be found using the specified selector ``{}`` will be returned.
-If your selector is not a valid CSS selector an error will be raised.
+If no elements can be found using the specified selector ``{}`` is returned.
+If the selector is not a valid CSS selector an error is raised.

 Example: select all ``<img />`` elements and get their ``src`` attributes